bmstu-iu9/refal-5-lambda/README.en.md

    if necessary restart the build.
 3. Add appeared directory `bin` to the directory list an environment variables `PATH` and `RL_MODULE_PATH`.
-4. You can use `srmake` or `srefc` commands compiling programs on simple Refal.
+4. You can use `rlmake` or `rlc` commands compiling programs on simple Refal.
    See section 5 [user guide][7] for compiler using.

 ## License